algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

    0.000000000 seconds sys
 ```

-You can see that the execution took 0.53 seconds, or 852M cycles at effective 1.32 GHz clock rate, over which 479M instructions were executed.
-There were also a total of 122.7M branches, and 15.7% of them were mispredicted.
+You can see that the execution took 0.53 seconds or 852M cycles at an effective 1.32 GHz clock rate, over which 479M instructions were executed.
+There were also 122.7M branches, and 15.7% of them were mispredicted.

 You can get a list of all supported events with `perf list`, and then specify a list of specific events you want with the `-e` option.
 For example, for diagnosing binary search, we mostly care about cache misses: